weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Modern ice flow modelling relies on the numerical implementation of fluid dynamics.
 There is an entire hierarchy of flow models going from zero-order and higher-order models to gold standard Full-Stokes models that can describe the forces going from the grounded portion of the ice sheet to the floating ice shelves [@KirchnerCapabilitieslimitationsnumerical2011].
 Zero-order models commonly used include the Shallow ice approximation (SIA), which only considers shear stresses that are assumed to govern the flow of grounded ice [@FowlerFlowPolythermalGlaciers1978; @HutterTheoreticalglaciologymaterial1983]; and the Shallow shelf approximation (SSA), which only considers longitudinal stresses that are assumed to govern the flow of floating ice shelves [@MorlandUnconfinedIceShelfFlow1987].
-Higher-order models approximate the full Stokes equations [see @Hindmarshnumericalcomparisonapproximations2004] with examples including the Blatter-Pattyn models [@BlatterVelocitystressfields1995; @Pattynnewthreedimensionalhigherorder2003] and hybrid type models [@BuelerShallowshelfapproximation2009; @WinkelmannPotsdamParallelIce2011; @PollardDescriptionhybridice2012].
+Higher-order models approximate the full Stokes equations [see @Hindmarshnumericalcomparisonapproximations2004], with examples including the Blatter-Pattyn models [@BlatterVelocitystressfields1995; @Pattynnewthreedimensionalhigherorder2003] and hybrid type models [@BuelerShallowshelfapproximation2009; @WinkelmannPotsdamParallelIce2011; @PollardDescriptionhybridice2012].
-Full Stokes models capture the most complete physical representation we have of ice flow with examples like Elmer/Ice [@GagliardiniCapabilitiesperformanceElmer2013] and FELIX-S [@Lengparallelhighorderaccurate2012].
+Full Stokes models capture the most complete physical representation we have of ice flow, with examples like Elmer/Ice [@GagliardiniCapabilitiesperformanceElmer2013] and FELIX-S [@Lengparallelhighorderaccurate2012].
 Traditionally, zero-order or higher-order models have been used for their computational efficiency, and continue to be used for paleo ice-sheet stimulations over longer timescales [@KirchnerShallowiceapproximation2016].
-In recent years however, there has been a gradual shift towards the use of Full Stokes models as they provide more consistent results even across dynamic regions like grounding lines [@PattynBenchmarkexperimentshigherorder2008; @ZhangcomparisontwoStokes2017], and also to couple ice sheet models with ocean models [@deBoerCurrentstatefuture2017; @Asay-DavisExperimentaldesignthree2016].
+In recent years however, there has been a gradual shift towards the use of Full Stokes models as they provide more consistent results even across dynamic regions like grounding lines [@PattynBenchmarkexperimentshigherorder2008; @ZhangcomparisontwoStokes2017].
+This is especially important as there is a growing movement to couple ice sheet models with ocean models for more realistic stimulations [@deBoerCurrentstatefuture2017; @Asay-DavisExperimentaldesignthree2016].

 ![](https://ars.els-cdn.com/content/image/1-s2.0-S0277379111002915-gr1.jpg){width=300px}
 ![](https://ars.els-cdn.com/content/image/1-s2.0-S0277379111002915-gr4.jpg){width=350px}